Tourism Map Illustration for Destinations and Travel Brands

 Themed Trail Maps for Georgia Tourism

-I illustrated custom maps for Georgia’s state travel guide, each showing a themed route - one for the Chieftains Trail (historic sites) and another for a wildlife trail through the state’s wetlands and forests.
+I illustrated destination maps for Georgia’s state travel guide, each showing a themed route - one for the Chieftains Trail (historic sites) and another for a wildlife trail through the state’s wetlands and forests.

 The client wanted something textured and organic that reflected the landscapes and gave the guide a handmade feel.
 I used hand-drawn icons, collage layers, and warm, earthy palettes to give each trail its own identity while still feeling part of the same series.